mtxpt/phx-fix-base/README.md

 as the current QuickFix version 1.15.1 has some issues and requires a patch.

+## QuickFIX

+This project depends on [QuickFIX](http://www.quickfixengine.org/).
+Check their [license agreement](http://www.quickfixengine.org/LICENSE) for licensing information.

-## Custom Build QuickFix for arm64 on macOS
+### Custom Build QuickFix for arm64 on macOS

 Building QuickFix for Apple arm64 requires a patch.
 The following script automates the patch and builds QuickFix for `arm64` from source: